jkjell/go-db-credential-refresh/README.md

 [![Test](https://github.com/jkjell/go-db-credential-refresh/workflows/Test/badge.svg)](https://github.com/jkjell/go-db-credential-refresh/actions/workflows/test.yml)
 [![Lint](https://github.com/jkjell/go-db-credential-refresh/workflows/Lint/badge.svg)](https://github.com/jkjell/go-db-credential-refresh/actions/workflows/lint.yml)

+## Upstream Project

+This repository is a fork of the upstream [respository](https://github.com/davepgreene/go-db-credential-refresh) from `davepgreene`.
+The fork was detached from the fork network because of minor patches and the need to avoid using a `replace` directive in the `go.mod` file of the [Archivista](github.com/in-toto/archivista) project.

+## General

 Go DB Credential Refresh is a driver to handle seamlessly reconnecting `database/sql` connections on credential rotation.
 This driver will work fine with static credentials but is designed for systems like [Hashicorp Vault](https://www.vaultproject.io/)'s